kdafov/kdafov/README.md

 Hi,

-I am Kristian, a back-end engineer.
-I like working on all kinds of different projects, working with people, exploring new technologies and coaching people on their way to success.
+I am Kristian, a software engineer.
+I like working on all kinds of different projects, both in team and by myself.
+Gaining new knowledge and exploring new technologies is what I look forward to.
+Helping people on their way to success.
+Helping small businesses make appearance in the digital world.

-Contact me if you want to work on a project, or if you are looking for free coaching/mentoring.
+Contact me if you want to work on a project, or for anything else.

 ## 💻 Technologies 💻
-- Python (ANN, Tkinter/GUI)
+- Python (GUI, Microcontrollers, Testing, Web Scraping)
-- HTML, CSS, JS
 - NodeJS
-- ReactJS
+- ReactJS & NextJS
-- Bootstrap
 - PHP
-- Java (Spring)
+- Java
-- Bash
-- GCP & AWS (VM, Container management, K8, Serverless, Storage, API Gateways)
+- GCP & AWS (VM, Container management, Serverless, Storage, API Gateways)
 - C (Arduino)
 - Docker
 - TypeScript

 ## 📫 Contact me 📫
-Email: hi@dafov.club
+Email: business.dafov@gmail.com